Tadekola/theta_guard/README.md

 # THETA-GUARD

-A modular quantitative options trading system for systematic weekly SPX Broken Wing Butterfly (BWB) strategy evaluation.
+A modular quantitative options **decision system** for evaluating a systematic weekly SPX Broken Wing Butterfly (BWB) strategy.

 ## Overview

-THETA-GUARD is a rule-based trading decision system that evaluates market conditions each week to determine whether to enter a defined-risk options spread.
-It emphasizes **capital preservation** over aggressive returns, using multiple gates and filters to block trades when conditions are unfavorable.
+THETA-GUARD is a rule-based trading decision engine that evaluates market conditions each week to determine whether a defined-risk options spread *should* be entered.
+It prioritizes **capital preservation, discipline, and transparency** over aggressive returns.

+The system is designed to **block trades by default** and only allow participation when multiple independent conditions align.

+> This project does **not** place trades automatically.
+> All outputs are advisory and intended for manual execution.

+---

-### Key Features
+## Key Features

-- **Holiday Gate** - Automatically detects market holidays and shortened weeks
+- **Holiday Gate** – Detects market holidays and shortened weeks
-- **EMA Engine** - Trend analysis using exponential moving averages
+- **EMA Engine** – Short-term trend regime analysis (3 EMA / 8 EMA)
-- **Entry Evaluator** - Multi-factor decision logic with hard blocks and signal checks
+- **Entry Evaluator** – Hierarchical decision logic with hard blocks
-- **BWB Builder** - Constructs Broken Wing Butterfly spreads from option chains
+- **BWB Builder** – Constructs Broken Wing Butterfly spreads from live option chains
-- **Slippage Model** - Simulates execution costs at various fill assumptions
+- **Slippage Modeling** – Simulates realistic execution assumptions
-- **Risk Analysis** - Position sizing, gamma warnings, and max loss calculations
+- **Risk Analysis** – Position sizing guidance and gamma danger-zone warnings
-- **Weekly Journal** - Automatic logging of all decisions for forward testing
+- **Weekly Journal** – Append-only logging for forward testing and auditability
-- **Streamlit Dashboard** - Visual interface for pipeline execution and monitoring
+- **Streamlit Dashboard** – Read-only UI for decision explanation and monitoring

+---

+## What This Project Is NOT

+- ❌ Not an auto-trading bot
+- ❌ Not a signal prediction system
+- ❌ Not a profit guarantee
+- ❌ Not optimized for high-frequency trading

+THETA-GUARD is intentionally conservative and slow by design.

+---

 ## Project Structure